NEWLY DIAGNOSED

 FGFR2 Fusion or Rearrangement

-FGFR2 is a growth-signal pathway.
-A fusion or rearrangement is like wiring joined the wrong way, keeping growth signals switched on.
+A fusion or rearrangement is like wiring joined the wrong way, which can keep the growth signal switched on.

 IDH1 Mutation